Taksin: Final years and death

 Thus the terms 'insanity' or 'madness' possibly were the contemporary definition describing the monarch's actions: according to the following Rattanakosin era accounts, King Taksin was described as 'insane.'
 However, with the Burmese threat still prevalent a strong ruler was needed on the throne.

 Finally a faction led by Phraya San (or Phraya San, Phraya Sankhaburi) seized the capital.
 A coup d'état removing Taksin from the throne consequently took place, Phraya San attacked Thonburi and took control within one night.
 King Taksin surrendered to the rebels without resistance, and requested to be allowed to join the monkhood in Wat Chaeng (Wat Arun).
-However, the disturbance in Thonburi widely spread, with killing and looting prevalent.
-When the coup occurred, General Chao Phraya Chakri was away fighting in Cambodia, but he quickly returned to the Thai capital following being informed of the coup.
+However, the disturbance in Thonburi spread widely, with killing and looting prevalent.
+When the coup occurred, General Chao Phraya Chakri was away fighting in Cambodia, but he quickly returned to the Thai capital after being informed of the coup.
 Upon reaching the capital, the general ended the coup through arrests, investigations and punishments.
 Peace was then restored in the capital.

 According to the Royal Thai Chronicles, General Chao Phraya Chakri decided to put the deposed Taksin to death.
 Chao Phraya Chakri thought that the king had acted improperly and unjustly, causing great pain for the kingdom; so, it was unavoidable that he be executed.
 The Chronicles stated that, while being taken to the executing venue, Taksin asked for an audience with General Chao Phraya Chakri, but was turned down by the general.
 Taksin was beheaded in front of Wichai Prasit fortress on Wednesday, April 10, 1782, and his body was buried at Wat Bang Yi Ruea Tai.
 The general then seized control of the capital and declared himself king and establishing the House of Chakri.

 An alternative account (by the Official Vietnamese Chronicles) states that Taksin was ordered to be executed in the traditional Siamese way by General Chao Phraya Chakri at Wat Chaeng: by being sealed in a velvet sack and beaten to death with a scented sandalwood club.
 Another account claimed that Taksin was secretly sent to a palace located in the remote mountains of Nakhon Si Thammarat, where he lived until 1825, and that a substitute was beaten to death in his place.
 King Taksin's ashes and those of his wife are located at Wat Intharam Worawihan, Thonburi.
 They have been placed in two lotus bud shaped stupas which stand before the old hall.